 - Igor Shesterkin pic.twitter.com/nLGUs9Vq22

 Eventually a shot came Igor’s way... but it went to the back of the net.
 Shesterkin never saw it, and it didn’t help that it was tipped off a stick in front.
-“F*ck!” is the first thing I said from my couch — not because I was mad at the rookie netminder, but that I hoping this wasn’t going to be one of the ugly games the Rangers have had in recent weeks.
+“F*ck!” is the first thing I said from my couch — not because I was mad at the rookie netminder, but that I was hoping this wasn’t going to be one of the ugly games the Rangers have had in recent weeks.

 A misplayed puck and partial breakaway, by who else, but Nathan MacKinnon, followed the 1-0 goal just under two minutes later, and just like that it was 2-0.
 At that moment it wouldn’t have been surprising if the Rangers folded like a cheap suit.
 It was the Avs second game in a back-to-back, but they were coming off a frustrating shutout loss on Monday vs. the New York Islanders, and they looked like a club playing for keeps.